tiadaxyz/zkDompet/README.md

-This projct was built with the [ETHathon boilerplate](https://github.com/scio-labs/ethathon).
-Set-up procedures and other information can be found there.
+## ZK Dompet

-* About the project
+## About the project
 Be sure to write what inspired you, what you learned, how you built your project, and the challenges you faced.
 Format your story in Markdown.

 ## Inspiration
+This project is inspired by Gnosis Safe where multiple people can make a single wallet where we call it Multisig.
+But a multisig wallet can be trace back to the user itself by

 ## What it does